Nurse Assistant Training Program Applicants

 - Must have a valid RN license.

-- The RN Program Director is responsible for the general supervision of the NATP.
-General supervision should include, but is not limited to oversight of instructors, curriculum, verification of student training, and signing of CDPH 283B after the student successfully completes the NATP (attesting that all state and federal training requirements are met).
+- The RN Program Director is responsible for the general supervision of the NATP in a non-SNF owned NATP.
+The general supervision should include, but is not limited to oversight of instructors, curriculum, verification of student training, and signing of CDPH 283B after the student successfully completes the NATP (attesting that all state and federal training requirements are met).

 Administrative Policies and Procedures Manual